-In this section, you’ll learn how to find a visitor’s keywords, the search terms they used to find you.
-I’ll show you how to find out which country they’re coming from and how many pages they visited while on your site.
+In this section, you’ll learn how to find a visitor’s keywords.
+Keywords are the words they typed into the Google search bar.
+I’ll also show you how to find out which country they’re visiting from and how many pages they opened while on your site.

 Keywords – the words that people use to find something in a search engine.

-In a search for SEO tutorials, there are a number of free guidebooks.
+In a search for SEO tutorials in 2020, there were a number of free guidebooks.
 For example, Hubspot helps you create an SEO strategy, Neil Patel offers a variety of online marketing tutorials, and Moz has a beginner’s guide to SEO.
 These guides are aimed at commercial marketers, but artists can adapt their insights and practices.

 Let’s think about what this quote means, as it may contain unfamiliar terms.
-Search engines recognize that a website covers topics.
-Within each topic or area of knowledge, a number of phrases (long-tail keywords) are commonly used by people who discuss that topic.
+Search engines recognize that a website contains content about specific topics.
+Within each topic or area of knowledge, a number of phrases (known as long-tail keywords) are commonly used by people who discuss that topic.
 If the phrases are used in context, you sound like an expert.
 When you try to stuff your page with keywords out of context, you no longer sound like an expert.

 Searches for your site

 Let’s start with my Digital Stories Canada site and the visitors’ organic searches.
 An organic search occurs when someone types in a keyword that sends them to, in my case, Digital Stories Canada (https://digitalstories.ca/).
 I know my site is ranking well for the search terms “digital stories” and “community digital stories” because I manually searched for those terms.

 - What search terms do you think people have used to find your arts site?